owenstranathan/owenstranathan.github.io/_posts/2017-08-30-Building-a-MediaPlayer-for-Android-I.markdown

 a bit of text at the top to show you where you are in the file system, and a bit of text at the bottom to tell you what's currently playing.
 And obviously at some point some player controls to control music playback.
 Easy! (shhhh.
 It's way harder than that)

+What we don't want is like google play, which imho really sucks.
+We don't want a needlessly complicated system of categorization that makes it harder to get to the music we know is there.
+And also we don't want to turn into a money grubbing "music-as-a-service" evil empire.

 This is what I started with and from here I just started working, so let's talk about what I did.